TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 *   A "Collection, Use, Share and Transfer Report" setting forth (a) the categories of Personal Information that Edmunds collected about such resident during the preceding 12 months, (b) the categories of sources from which such Personal Information was collected, (c) Edmunds business or commercial purpose for collecting or, if applicable, selling such Personal Information, (d) the categories of third parties with which Edmunds shared such Personal Information, and (e) the categories of such Personal Information that Edmunds has Transferred (as defined below).
 The CCPA defines "Personal Information" as information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 The CCPA defines "selling Information" to include selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating that information to a third party for monetary or other valuable consideration (collectively, "Transfer").

-*   A copy, in electronic or written format, of the specific pieces of Personal Information that Edmund collected during the previous 12 months ("Copy of Personal  Information Request")
+*   A copy, in electronic or written format, of the specific pieces of Personal Information that Edmunds collected during the previous 12 months ("Copy of Personal  Information Request")

 In addition, commencing January 1, 2020, a resident of California may request that Edmunds: